sadieswayne/Flux-Tool/README.md

 ## 🛡 Security & Compliance

-Craft AI is built with privacy and safety by design:
+Flux Tool is built with privacy and safety by design:

 - GDPR-Compliant
 - Data Ownership & Transparency